 Red Bridges Barbecue Lodge

 Speaking of barbecue, you cannot leave Cleveland County without stopping at Red Bridges Barbecue Lodge!
-For starters, it’s listed on the NC Barbecue Society’s Historic Trail.
+For starters, it’s listed on the NC Barbecue Society’s Historic Trail and mentioned in our guide to North Carolina barbecue.
 Bridges Barbecue has been smoking meat over hickory all night and day for 72 years.
 In true Western NC BBQ fashion, their pork is served chopped or sliced and comes with a thick tomato sauce and tangy red coleslaw.
 Oh, and don’t forget to leave room for that banana pudding!

 Uptown Sweets and Treats

 And if you’re craving something sweet post-dinner, how about something sweet and savory?
 Uptown Sweets and Treats is where two cravings are more than met.
 There, you can find scooped or soft serve ice cream, thick creamy fudge, and delicious locally inspired cupcakes.
 They also have a wide variety of gourmet popcorns.
 If you want a nice mix of flavors, grab a Cheerwine Cupcake and take home a bag of dill pickle popcorn.
 Oh, and ask for samples before you go for something wild!

 We spent most of our time exploring restaurants in Shelby but would love to know your go-to bites throughout Cleveland County!

 With the sleepy First Broad River running through the area, there are plenty of outdoor things to do in Cleveland County.
 Walking, biking, horseback riding and even boating and tubing are just a few of the fun opportunities while visiting the area.

 Follow the Thread